mayur068/sensor-app/README.md

 Create a command line program that calculates statistics from humidity sensor data.

+### Solution
+Currently, this solution reads a single file and returns the output Reading multiple files from a directory is in progress

 ### Background story

 The sensors are in a network, and they are divided into groups.
 Each sensor submits its data to its group leader.